Crab stitch is a simple single crochet stitch, but instead of right to left it should be worked from left to right.

 there is one more name for this stitch - Reverse Single Crochet.
 It

-looks pretty decorative and reminds a cord.
+looks pretty decorative and reminds me of a cord.
 A corded edge or shrimp

-stitch are others well known names for the stitch.
+stitch are other well known names for the stitch.

 Here are a few traditional ways to use a Reverse Single